GeorgePaps/Blog/myBlog/content/post/ComputerVision1/index.md

 this simplifies the model architecture, while some related architectural tricks help decrease the number of parameters.
-Overall though architecture of the VGG-16 is similar to that of AlexNet.
+Overall though the architecture of the VGG-16 is similar to that of AlexNet.

-The main contribution of VGG-16 is showing that increased model depth (more layers) is a viable path towards increased model accuracy.
+The main contribution of VGG-16 consists in showing that increased model depth(more layers) is a viable path towards increased model accuracy.
 Additionally, its uniform and simplified architecture was later used as the basis for many deep learning models